6gq5mv7hdx-code/AIOSP/README.md

 # AIOSP
-Atomic Interferometry Open Standard Project
+Atomic Interferometry Open Standards Project

 ## Welcome!
-Welcome to the Atom Interferometer Open Standard Project!
+Welcome to the Atom Interferometer Open Standards Project!
 This is a community-driven initiative aimed at making atom interferometry more accessible, affordable, and standardized for researchers and communities around the world.

 ## Why It Matters